 We support the cognition that ownership and patenting of living creatures that inhabited the earth before we arose is not just arrogant, stupid, incorrect and ignorant, it is part of a mental framework and outlook built on duality that supports, war, violence, discognition and tragedy. ...and the long strange trip continues...

 Dr. Kapuler is founder of Peace Seeds.
 At age 16 he entered Yale, the youngest student in his class of 1,000 and graduated first in his class.
 His undergraduate honors thesis earned him the highest grade Yale had ever bestowed and was eventually published in the Journal of Molecular Biology.
 After earning his doctorate in molecular biology at prestigious Rockefeller University he worked with world expert on nucleic acids A.M.
 Michelson and apprenticed at the lab of future Nobel Prize winner Howard Temin.
 Alan and Linda Kapuler have been organic growers since 1973.

-Buy our saving and growing books, see our seed grower's book store.
+Buy our seed saving and plant breeding books, seed book store.

 © 2013–2017 Restoration Seeds, LLC